 - Analysing the interaction between the tax, tax credits and benefit systems to understand potential interactions and how changes in one system may have an effect elsewhere.

 - Researching particular tax areas that may be giving cause for concern and writing reports recommending change.

-- Examining Finance Bills and similar tax legislation for provisions which may adversely affect the low income population, providing briefings on the legislation’s effect on this group and then proposing alternatives.
+- Examining Finance Bills and other tax legislation for provisions which may adversely affect the low-income population, providing briefings on the legislation’s effect on this group and proposing alternatives.

-- Encouraging people who are in those constituencies to feed to us their day-to-day experiences of the tax and related benefit system.
+- Encouraging people to feed to us their day-to-day experiences of the tax and related benefit systems.

 - Sitting on numerous tax and benefit consultative groups and putting forward the perspective of those who cannot afford to pay for advice.

-We also provide information tailored to groups who may not fall within the definition of ‘low income’ but whose tax and tax credit affairs follow a particular pattern.
-These groups include the armed forces, parents and others using childcare support or claiming child benefit, and various others.
+We also provide information tailored to groups who may not fall within the definition of low income but whose tax and tax credit affairs follow a particular pattern.
+These groups include parents and others using childcare support or claiming child benefit.

 We do not try to provide complete help for every visitor on our website.
-Bearing in mind that we believe it is a government’s responsibility to provide the citizen with an adequate explanation of its laws and processes, we only provide information where, in our opinion, they are failing to do that.
-We will point you to their material if we consider it is of good quality.
+Bearing in mind that we believe it is a government’s responsibility to provide the citizen with an adequate explanation of its laws and processes, much of our information is provided to supplement the government information.
+We will also point you to their material where it might be of interest or help to you.